SHAREHOLDER NOTICE: Halper Sad - GuruFocus.com

 NEW YORK, Sept.
-01, 2022 (GLOBE NEWSWIRE) -- Halper Sadeh LLP, an investor rights law firm, is investigating the following companies for potential violations of the federal securities laws and/or breaches of fiduciary duties to shareholders relating to:
+1, 2022 /PRNewswire/ -- Halper Sadeh LLP, an investor rights law firm, is investigating the following companies for potential violations of the federal securities laws and/or breaches of fiduciary duties to shareholders relating to:

-Hanger, Inc. (: HNGR)’s sale to Patient Square Capital for $18.75 in cash per share.
-If you are a Hanger shareholder, click here to learn more about your rights and options.
+Forma Therapeutics Holdings, Inc. (NASDAQ: FMTX)'s sale to Novo Nordisk for $20.00 per share in cash.
+If you are a Forma shareholder, click here to learn more about your rights and options.

-BBQ Holdings, Inc. ( BBQ)’s sale to MTY Food Group Inc. for $17.25 per share.
-If you are a BBQ shareholder, click here to learn more about your rights and options.
+Turquoise Hill Resources Ltd. (NYSE: TRQ)'s proposed sale to Rio Tinto for C$43 per share in cash.
+If you are a Turquoise Hill shareholder, click here to learn more about your rights and options.

-Gemini Therapeutics, Inc. ( GMTX)’s merger with Disc Medicine, Inc. Pre-merger Gemini shareholders are expected to own approximately 28% of the combined company.
-If you are a Gemini shareholder, click here to learn more about your rights and options.
+Romeo Power, Inc. (NYSE: RMO)'s sale to Nikola Corporation for 0.1186 of a share of Nikola common stock for each Romeo share.
+If you are a Romeo shareholder, click here to learn more about your rights and options.

 Shareholders are encouraged to contact the firm free of charge to discuss their legal rights and options.
 Please call Daniel Sadeh or Zachary Halper at (212) 763-0060 or email [email protected] or [email protected].